Citingmarc/PWMClass/README.md

 # PWMClass

-A class to be called on interrupts to manage a template PWM signal Every 256 calls the PWM signal completes one cycle
+A class to be called on interrupts to manage a template PWM signal.
+Every 256 calls the PWM signal completes one cycle.
-The timer on the interrupt should be defined by the desired period / 256
+The timer on the interrupt should be defined by the desired period / 256.

 ### Usage